 The Chief Executive Officer makes recommendations to the Compensation Committee concerning compensation for the other executive officers of the Company.
 Decisions regarding compensation for employees other than the executive officers are made by the Chief Executive Officer in consultation with other members of senior management.
 Management assists the Compensation Committee in administering various elements of the Company's executive compensation program.
 The Compensation Committee has unrestricted access to management and may request the participation of management in any discussion of a particular subject at any meeting.
-During fiscal 2018, management provided the Compensation Committee with recommendations regarding executive officer compensation, as discussed further in Compensation Discussion and Analysis on page 14.
+During fiscal 2019, management provided the Compensation Committee with recommendations regarding executive officer compensation, as discussed further in the executive compensation discussion that begins on page 14.